iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 First of all, thank you all.
 So much interest in the topic is great to see and gives us confidence that we can achieve great things together!
 So give yourself some kudos for being part of this!

-We have set this up to give our first round of interested DAOists in IOTA a way of preparation, learning, and understanding the basics and tools that are needed to successfully start and run a DAO on IOTA.
-We hope that some of you will start their own DAOs together with us and we will all together be able to learn from these first DAO prototypes to develop an amazing DAO Framework for the IOTA Mainnet.
+We have set this up to give our first round of interested DAOists in IOTA a way of preparing, learning, and understanding the basics and tools needed to start and run a DAO on IOTA successfully.
+We hope that some of you will begin your own DAOs together with us, and we will all together be able to learn from these first DAO prototypes to develop a fantastic DAO Framework for the IOTA Mainnet.

 We have opened an #iota-dao-pioneers channel in the IOTA Discord, where we can chat about this course.
-You all will get your “DAO-Pioneer” role and gain access to this channel.
+You all will get your "DAO-Pioneer" role and gain access to this channel.

 A reminder: You will be sent prep tasks at least a few days before each Friday session (allow 1 hour), and homework at the end of each session (allow 1 hour).
-To get the most out of the course you should also set aside at least 2 hours per session to go back through the notes, read some of the links provided and make sure you've understood everything we've covered.
+To get the most out of the course, you should also set aside at least 2 hours per session to go back through the notes, read some of the links provided and make sure you've understood everything we've covered.
 So that's a minimum of 6 hours per week for maximum benefit (1-hour prep, 2 hours live, 2 hours revision, 1-hour homework). \
 Additionally, Antonio and Holger will try to be available every day for a minimum of one hour (Antonio European time zone, Holger American evening/Asian morning) for a casual collective learning chat where we can explore some of the content we provide in the links here together.

 The first hour of the Friday live sessions will be used to underline some of the key points from the preparatory reading/watching, as a tour towards the rest of the notes from the session, and sometimes to go live, do some demo usages of tools.

-For this first session, our approach is to provide you with a “map of the territory” along with a ton of high-quality content, and then leave it up to you to pick which areas you want to go into deeper.
+For this first session, our approach is to provide you with a "map of the territory" along with a ton of high-quality content, and then leave it up to you to pick which areas you want to go into deeper.
 We won't have time to cover everything in detail.
-We suggest you use the 2 hours revision time to read more about anything you found particularly challenging or interesting.
+We suggest you use the 2 hours revision time to read more about anything you found particularly challenging or exciting.

 **OK, here's the prep for the first session:**